-Superb food, entertainment and the chance of catching a whopper – the Bexhill Festival of the Sea offers a great day out for all the family.
+Superb food, entertainment and all about marine and wildlife conservation– the Bexhill Festival of the Sea offer a great day out for all the family.

 This is a unique event in two parts:

 - The Festival Weekend – A free to enter family event – 7th & 8th September 2019

 - Angling Competitions – 4 weeks of exciting sea fishing competitions

 Guinness World Record Attempt-Largest Gathering of Mermaids

 Marine and wildlife stalls

 Nautical Art Exhibition at the Bexhill Sailing Club

 Saturday evening – Special ticketed concert – Fairport Convention’s Chris Leslie

 Continuous live music and entertainment